F1bonacc1/process-compose/www/docs/client.md

 There are 3 configuration options:

-1. Auto socket path based on `PID`: `process-compose -U` will start Process Compose in UDS mode and create a socket file under `<TempDir>/process-compose-<pid>.sock`
+1. **Auto socket path based on** `PID`: `process-compose -U` will start Process Compose in UDS mode and create a socket file under `<TempDir>/process-compose-<pid>.sock`
-2. Manual socket path with CLI flag: `process-compose --unix-socket /path/to/socket/file` will start Process Compose in UDS mode and create the specified socket file.
+2. **Manual socket path with CLI flag**: `process-compose --unix-socket /path/to/socket/file` will start Process Compose in UDS mode and create the specified socket file.
 The directory should exist.
-3. Manual socket path with environment variable: `PC_SOCKET_PATH="/path/to/socket/file" process-compose` will start Process Compose in UDS mode and create the specified socket file.
+3. **Manual socket path with environment variable**: `PC_SOCKET_PATH="/path/to/socket/file" process-compose` will start Process Compose in UDS mode and create the specified socket file.
 The directory should exist.

 ## Client Mode